redis/redis-doc/topics/sentinel-spec.md

 should be set to the max number of sentinels existing at the same time in the same network arm, plus one.

+TODO
+===

+* More detailed specification of user script error handling, including what return codes may mean, like 0: try again.
+1: fatal error.
+2: try again, and so forth.
+* More detailed specification of what happens when an user script does not return in a given amount of time.
+* Add a "push" notification system for configuration changes.
+* Consider adding a "name" to every set of slaves / masters, so that clients can identify services by name.
+* Make clear that we handle a single Sentinel monitoring multiple masters.